 Charles "Chip" Babcock is a First Amendment lawyer and trial and appellate attorney who has handled many high-profile litigation matters including more than 100 jury cases.
 Mr. Babcock was selected as one of Texas Lawyer's "25 Greatest Texas Lawyers of the Past Quarter-Century," named a Texas Super Lawyer by Super Lawyers magazine and listed in Best Lawyers 2015 and Martindale-Hubbard Peer Review Rated Preeminent™.
 Mr. Babcock is additionally ranked as a top First Amendment lawyer, commercial litigator, and trial attorney, and one of America's leading lawyers for business in Chambers & Partners.
 Over the course of his career, he has represented a myriad of Fortune 500 clients, both as plaintiffs and defendants.
-Today, Chip serves as a fellow of the American College of Trial Lawyers, American Board of Trial Advocates, the International Academy of Trial Lawyers, and the Litigation Counsel of America.
+Today, Mr. Babcock serves as a fellow of the American College of Trial Lawyers, American Board of Trial Advocates, the International Academy of Trial Lawyers, and the Litigation Counsel of America.

 Mr. Babcock's practice focuses on issues pertaining to civil trials, arbitration, commercial litigation, catastrophic litigation, intellectual property matters, breaches of contract, appellate work and First Amendment law.
 He began his legal career serving as a clerk under Judge Robert Porter in the United States District Court for the Northern District of Texas.
 Shortly thereafter Mr. Babcock joined Jackson Walker, where he has defended clients in a diverse array of matters including an ERISA case in Rhode Island, a shareholder derivative action in Fort Worth, a trademark dispute in New York, and arbitration in Houston involving the sale of oil and gas properties.